Marshal-Alone/Farm-Connnect/DOCS/SYNOPSIS.md

 11. **To implement a modern tech stack** using React.js for frontend, Node.js/Express for backend, and MongoDB for database management.

-12. **To integrate third-party APIs** including WeatherAPI for weather data, Google Gemini AI for disease detection and farming advice.
+12. **To integrate third-party APIs** including WeatherAPI for weather data, Groq LLM  and Google Gemini AI  for disease detection and farming advice.

 13. **To ensure PWA (Progressive Web App) capabilities** for offline functionality and mobile installation.